The concept of Hotel Revenue Management

-However, the rise of the internet within the 21st century added another dimension to this field, namely Online Travel Agencies and Review Portals.
-This development increased complexity of traditional Hotel Revenue Management approaches while it also provided new ways to cheaply and objectively measure both customer satisfaction and pricing.
+However, the rise of the internet during the 21st century (and with it the rise of Online Travel Agencies and Review Portals) has added another dimension to this field.
+This development has made traditional Hotel Revenue Management much more complex, while providing new ways to cheaply and objectively measure both customer satisfaction and pricing.

-Originating from a mathematical sales model within airline industry, the concept also found its way into hospitality industry as Hotel Revenue Management in the 1990s.
-Marriott International was one of the first major player that drew large earnings by introducing that concept into their business strategies.
+Originating from a mathematical sales model within the airline industry, the concept made its way into the hospitality industry as Hotel Revenue Management in the 1990s.
+Marriott International was one of the first major players to draw large earnings by introducing the concept into its business strategies.
 Hotel Revenue Management has grown in importance ever since.

 This includes information about basic factors like: